The importance of a reliable AML audit trail in banking

 Establishing a thorough and accurate process means information can be found easily and used as proof that all required and relevant checks have been carried out.

 For instance, if a bank is investigated for facilitating money laundering, those investigating will request to see full audit trails in order to determine the due diligence performed on that customer.
 This is when the use of automation is particularly crucial, as it brings with it a confidence that all information stored is readily available, up-to-date and correct.
-Whereas, if audit trails are completed manually, it becomes more difficult to ensure that everything is being documented and tracked as it should be – especially at big organisations, where several distinct teams may be involved in aspects of the onboarding process, often based in different locations.
+Whereas, if audit trails are completed manually, it becomes more difficult to ensure that everything is being documented and tracked as it should be – especially at big organizations, where several distinct teams may be involved in aspects of the onboarding process, often based in different locations.

 An audit trail is the one piece of evidence that can prove to regulators that all processes put in place have been taken into account and followed consistently.
 Its importance, especially when it comes to avoiding sanctions, cannot be underestimated.
 Furthermore, failing to adhere to regulations can also damage reputation – both at a company and industry-wide level – and mean valuable time is spent resolving issues, which ultimately impacts productivity, profitability and a bank’s ability to attract and retain top talent.